barleymilktea/flask-flashcard/README.md

 # flask-flashcard
-Add or remove flashcard for learning new languages
+Add or remove flashcards for learning new languages